Gold Coast Arena: History

-On 8 April 2019 TEG Dainty CEO, Paul Dainty, announced that Queen would perform at Carrara Stadium as a part of their 2020 Rhapsody Tour and revealed that it was the first time that an international touring act would perform in Brisbane and the Gold Coast on the same leg of their respective tour to test whether it was profitable to schedule dates in both cities on the one tour.
+On 8 April 2019, TEG Dainty CEO, Paul Dainty, announced that Queen would perform at Carrara Stadium as a part of their 2020 Rhapsody Tour and revealed that it was the first time that an international touring act would perform in Brisbane and the Gold Coast on the same leg of their respective tour to test whether it was profitable to schedule dates in both cities on the one tour.
 Both concerts would pull over 40,000 attendees and the two-city touring model was deemed a success, with Dainty stating that his company would look to schedule future touring acts to include dates in both Brisbane and the Gold Coast.
 In March 2020 Gold Coast Mayor Tom Tate outlined the construction of a Gold Coast indoor arena as a priority for the city in the lead up to the local Gold Coast City Council elections.
 In April 2020 Tate was returned as Mayor of the Gold Coast and reaffirmed his support for the entertainment venue project.

 Tom Tate revealed in October 2020 that he was going to present a project report to other Gold Coast councillors later that month which would detail proposed sites for the 8000-12,000 seat planned venue and that the project was still "very much on the agenda" for the city but had been delayed due to the COVID-19 pandemic.

 Current plans

-In 2018 it was revealed that the historic CBD site of Owen Park was considered the front runner site for the construction of the entertainment venue.
+In 2018, it was revealed that the historic CBD site of Owen Park was considered the front-runner site for the construction of the entertainment venue.
 A depot in Miami has also been suggested as a potential site for the venue but is considered unlikely due to a lack of reliable public transport access.
-Current plans for the venue to include a retractable roof comparable to Melbourne Arena were revealed in December 2019 and Gold Coast Mayor Tom Tate believed the project should be completed within a two-year period (2022).
+Current plans for the venue to include a retractable roof comparable to Melbourne Arena were revealed in December 2019, and Gold Coast Mayor Tom Tate believed the project should be completed within a two-year period.

+In March 2026, the Gold Coast City Council agreed to move the project forward on a "no-commitment" basis.
+Prior to this, Invest Gold Coast opened an expression of interest to select private sectors that would design, finance, construct and operate the arena.
+On 16 March 2026, a consortium joint venture between Live Nation Entertainment and Plenary Group, known as AmplifyGC, was announced to be the proponent for the venue.
+3XN and Cox Architecture were also selected as architects for the arena.